Jhuma Limbu

 Jhuma Limbu is a Nepalese singer, folk musician.
 She has been actively researching about various Nepali folk music genres and instruments.
 She has released multiple albums, including an audio version of Mundhum, the Limbu religious scripture.
 She trained under Amber Gurung, a famous Nepali musician who composed the Nepali national anthem.

+In an interview, Limbu argued that most other ethnic groups in Nepal have their own specific geographic region where they are native to and cited that Limbus and Rai are from the east, Sunuwar, Tamang, Newar, Gurung, and Magar in the middle hills, and Sherpa communities in the higher Himalayas and questioned where a specific region existed for the Bahun and Chhetri people, suggesting instead that they entered the region from the far-western hills of Kumaon and Garhwal.

 Early life and education

 Limbu was born in Dhungesaghu VDC (now Maiwakhola rural municipality) of Taplejung district in Eastern Nepal as the youngest child among six siblings.
 She started singing by participating in Dhan Nach, a folk dance and music custom among Limbu community.
 A song called Palam is sung while performing the dance.
 After completing her SLC level education in 2001, she moved to Kathmandu.
 She passed the voice test in Radio Nepal and decided to stay in Kathmandu.
 She then joined Ratna Rajya Laxmi Campus but left after some time because of the dissatisfaction of how music classes were conducted there.
 She then joined Lalit Kala Campus, a fine arts college.